 With his work completed at Castle Howard, Harry and Sarah moved to South Birmingham at the turn of the century.
 Harry began working for the Cadbury family and completed work on many of the buildings of the Bourneville Estate.

 As a master craftsman Harry worked on a number of historic buildings in the area including the building of the ornate domes of the Aston Webb building at Birmingham University.

-Harry was not only a skilled joiner but also proved himself to be a talented athlete when he won the Birmingham to Manchester bike race for “Birchfield Harriers”.
+Harry was not only a skilled joiner but also proved himself to be a talented athlete when he won the Birmingham to Manchester bike race for Birchfield Harriers.

-Nicholson Joinery is a business built on over a hundred years of family tradition in joinery.
-Following in the footsteps of his father, grandfather and great grandfather who were all joiners, Richard Charles Nicholson continues the family story.
-Richard still uses some of his great grandfather’s tools which are stamped with his initials.
+Nicholson’s is a business built on over a hundred years of family tradition in joinery.
+Following in the footsteps of his father, grandfather and great-grandfather, who were all joiners, Richard Charles Nicholson continues the family story.
+Richard still uses some of his great-grandfather’s tools which are stamped with his initials.
 Two original Spear and Jackson hand saws have been used by all four generations being passed down over the years; they are now retired from service.

 Richard is proud to continue the family tradition of producing hand-crafted carpentry using time-honoured joinery methods.